snoclol/other-gba-dingus/README.md

 Browncha023 for making the original site and nintendo for owning absolutely everything here.

 # SO WHAT AM I ADDING?
-a couple games, even though i dont even know WHERE to start, so i guess yall could suggest stuffs
+a couple games, even though i dont even know WHERE to start, so uh